59: Owen Jones (1809-74) and De La Rue

 No. 8715/129 Nasturtium

 Jones liked to take non-representational designs from the sources in his book producing quite different results.
 These are often unnamed in the catalogues, but have clearly been influenced by the examples in the Grammar.
-For instance, there are Pompeian designs dated 1853 in the list, which may or may not be the same as ones used after 1862; there are four examples below, all of which were still available in 1870.
-The numbers given here are the stock numbers.
+For instance, there are Pompeian designs dated 1853 in the list, which may not be the same as ones used after 1862; there are four examples below, all of which were still available in 1870.
+Given the D-numbers, these must date from the late 1860s.

 Interestingly, there are even examples of mediaeval overall designs on the clothing of the single-figure courts (D3) redesigned some time in the 1840s, such as the clover diaper on the QC from Plate LXVIII (no 49) and the decoration on the bottom of the KC's tunic.
 De La Rue was the first maker to put such detail on the clothing of his courts.